mysociety/fixmystreet/install/troubleshooting.md

 adding things to carton (the mechanism FixMyStreet uses to manage Perl dependencies) is currently not as simple as we would like.

-If you tried to run a script in the `bin` directory manually, and it failed with missing Perl module errors, perhaps you forgot to run it using `bin/cron-wrapper`.
+If you tried to run a script in the `bin` directory manually, it failed with missing Perl module errors, and you’re running a version of FixMyStreet older than 1.5.3, you probably need to run it using `bin/cron-wrapper`.
 This sets up the FixMyStreet environment for the scripts.
+For example, if you want to run the script `bin/send-reports`, do it like this:

-For example, if you want to run the script `bin/open311-populate-service-list`, do it like this:
+    bin/cron-wrapper bin/send-reports

-    bin/cron-wrapper open311-populate-service-list
+You do not need to do this from version 1.5.3.

 <a name="no-styling"> </a>